veillette/p5bots/examples/HelloWorld.md

 The other leg will be connected to a resistor (they will be plugged in to the same row).
 The resistor protects the LED from getting too much power at once.

 Finally, the LED will be connected to pin 9 on the Arduino board.
-Becuase we will send information over this wire, it is yellow.
+Because we will send information over this wire, it is yellow.
 In this case, the information is just a signal as to whether to let power run into the circuit or not.

 You can test that your setup is working by plugging the Arduino into the computer and taking the wire that is in pin 9 and putting it into 3.3V.
-If the LED lights, the citcuit is okay.
+If the LED lights, the circuit is okay.
 Now, move the wire back to 9 and keep the Arduino plugged in.

 ### Start the Server
 Now we need to open the gates and let the two talk.